PelionIoT/mbed-cloud-sdk-python/docs/index.rst

-mbed Cloud SDK
+Mbed Cloud SDK
 ==============

-The mbed Cloud SDK gives developers access to the full mbed suite using Python.
+The Mbed Cloud SDK gives developers access to the full Mbed suite using Python.

 Components
 ----------